Burial and Cremation

 or chosen scattering site.

-Cost Includes plot, interment fee, and often a headstone Large plot and tree planting; no monument costs Generally, more cost-effective
+Cost Includes plot, interment fee, equipment required for burial and often a headstone Large plot, compost, registration and tree planting;

-Gravesite with marker Restored native grove with optional natural marker or GPS location Ashes can be scattered, buried, or kept; memorial optional
+Place of Remembrance Gravesite with permanent grave marker or headstone Restored native grove with optional natural marker or GPS location Ashes can be scattered, buried, or kept; memorial optional

 Cultural and Spiritual Considerations